 WageWorks voluntarily contacted the San Francisco office of the SEC Division of Enforcement regarding the restatement of WageWorks' financial statements and related independent investigation.
 WageWorks is providing information and documents to the SEC and continues to cooperate with the SEC's investigation into these matters.
 The U.S. Attorney's Office for the Northern District of California also opened an investigation.
-WageWorks has provided documents and information to the U.S. Attorney's Office regarding the matter.
+WageWorks has provided documents and information to the U.S. Attorney's Office and continues to cooperate with any inquiries by the U.S. Attorney's Office regarding the matter.

-Beginning on July 30, 2019, putative class action suits were filed in the U.S. District Court Courts for the Southern District of New York, the District of Delaware, and the Northern District of California asserting claims under Sections

-14(a) and 20(a) of the Securities Exchange Act of 1934, as amended, against WageWorks and the former members of its board of directors.
+Beginning on July 30, 2019, putative class action suits were filed in the U.S. District Court Courts for the Southern District of New York, the District of Delaware, and the Northern District of California asserting claims under Sections 14(a) and 20(a) of the Securities Exchange Act of 1934, as amended, against WageWorks and the former members of its board of directors.
 The complaints generally allege disclosure violations in the proxy statement issued by WageWorks in connection with the stockholder vote on the proposed merger with the Company.
 After WageWorks issued certain supplemental disclosures, these actions were voluntarily dismissed, but WageWorks may still be required to pay attorneys fees to the plaintiffs' lawyers.